 Adult participants who do not want to reside in cabins can now stay in a private home within a ten-minute drive of Apple Hill.
 Nearby homeowners will provide a comfortable bedroom and the use of a bathroom.
 Cost of accommodation is an additional $325 for the entire ten-day session.

 |7:15||Informal participant performances|

 Each participant will be assigned two chamber groups, both of which will be coached one period each day.
 The two remaining periods are for “crew duties” — simple chores to help the camp run smoothly — and practicing or relaxing.

-Please note that, unless marked otherwise, Summer Chamber Music Workshop activities are not open to the public.
+Please note that Summer Chamber Music Workshop activities are not open to the public.